Building and publishing boards

 - When you delete a board, any panels and sections in the board are also deleted.

-A section is a collapsible division on a board that you can use to further group panels.
+A section is a collapsible division on a board that you can use to group panels.
+A board can have multiple sections, and each section can contain multiple panels.
 Sections are optional.

 The section is added to the bottom of the board.